Games, States, and Heroic politics.

 Many of us still operate under the assumption that human social evolution follows a simple arc: egalitarian hunter-gatherers → toolmakers → farmers → cities → massive populations → rulers → oppression.
 That story is tidy, intuitive, and largely wrong.

-When we actually examine the archaeological and anthropological record, it becomes clear that hierarchy often emerged from imaginative coordination, not brute force.
+When the experts actually examine the archaeological and anthropological record, their finding make clear that hierarchy often emerged from imaginative coordination, not brute force.
 To organize and motivate groups larger than roughly 150 individuals, humans leaned on their most powerful adaptation: imagination.
 Through shared games, rituals, stories, calendars, and public spectacles, communities created cooperation at scale.
 From those cooperative labor pools came monumental architecture, infrastructure, and eventually sometimes… hierarchy.

 Crucially, these hierarchies were often experimental, situational, and reversible.